atweiden/macfiles/README.txt

 /* vim: set ft=journal fdm=marker fdl=0 nowrap: */

-OSXfiles
+Macfiles
 ========

-vim, tmux and fzf config for osx
+vim, tmux and fzf config for mac

 - based on my dotfiles [1]
   - more focused, and lighter weight